yawencui/CMoA/README.md

-# Generalized Few-Shot Continual Learning with Contrastive Mixture of Adapters
+# CMoA: Contrastive Mixture of Adapters for Generalized Few-Shot Continual Learning

 This repository contains the codes and protocols for "Generalized Few-Shot Continual Learning with Contrastive Mixture of Adapters".